If you are already a member of the veg scheme and need to contact us, email us

 How did Growing Communities start?

-Growing Communities was set up by a group of friends including Julie Brown (now the director of Growing Communities) over 25 years ago.
+Growing Communities was set up by a group of friends including Julie Brown (now the director of Growing Communities) nearly 30 years ago.
 It started life as a Community Supported Agriculture scheme, which linked just 30 families up with a farm in Buckinghamshire.
 "These were the early days of box schemes," says Julie, "and it really felt very subversive to be unloading vegetables fresh from the farm at 6am right under the nose of the local Sainsbury’s!"
 At the same time, Julie began organising weekend working trips to the farms supplying the box scheme so members could help with the watercress harvest, plant plum trees and pick caterpillars off Brussels sprouts.

 The success of these trips helped inspire Julie to find sites in Hackney that could be transformed into flourishing organic vegetable plots with the aid of a grower and volunteers.
 “I started looking for land in Hackney by cycling around and peering over hedges and under fences.”
 In 1997 Growing Communities got its first site: a tiny piece of land by the old butterfly tunnel in Clissold Park.
 This was followed by the Oaktree site on Bethune Road later in 1997 and then the Springfield site in Springfield Park.
 In 2004 we set up a new growing site at Allens Gardens on Bethune Road, Stoke Newington, to replace the Oaktree site, which became a housing development.